- world market leader

 Rather be safe than liable

 We therefore strongly recommend you have all service work and annual inspections performed regularly, by a renowned company that can formally prove its quality of work.

 The cost will not be much higher, so why take the risk?

 - Work according to ISO 8383 and NEN-EN-81/1

-- All technicians with a national recognised diploma in servicing elevators, or at least 10 years of experience in the field
+- All technicians must have a nationally recognised diploma in servicing elevators, or at least 10 years of experience in the field

-- All technicians have a national recognised safety passport
+- All technicians must have a nationally recognised safety passport

-- NOGEPA, OPITO and/or HUET diploma’s for offshore work.
+- NOGEPA, OPITO and/or HUET diplomas are required for offshore work.